Joseph A. Suozzi: Career

-After attending Harvard Law School, Suozzi was admitted to the practice of law in the State of New York, where he joined with Glen Cove Mayor Luke Mercadante as a law partner, with an office in Glen Cove.
-The law firm became Mercadante, Suozzi, and Sordi, with the addition of Nicholas A. Sordi, and later Suozzi & Sordi, until Suozzi's election to the supreme court in 1960.
+Suozzi was admitted to the practice of law in the State of New York, where he joined with Glen Cove Mayor Luke Mercadante as a law partner, with an office in Glen Cove.
+The law firm became Mercadante, Suozzi, and Sordi, with the addition of Nicholas A. Sordi, and later Suozzi & Sordi, until Suozzi's election to the New York Supreme Court in 1960.

 Suozzi was elected to the bench of the City Court of Glen Cove in 1949, and re-elected in 1953.
 At the age of 28, the New York Times said that he was the youngest elected or appointed judge in the United States.

 He resigned in September 1955, to become a candidate for mayor of Glen Cove and supervisor of the County of Nassau.
 He served as mayor from 1956 until 1960.

 In 1961 he was elected to a fourteen-year term as a justice of the Supreme Court of the State of New York, the state's trial court.
 He was re-elected in 1974 for another term, with bipartisan support.
 In 1976, Governor Hugh Carey appointed him associate justice of the Appellate Division, Second Department.

 In 1980, he left that bench and resumed the general practice of law as a senior partner in the law firm of Meyer, Suozzi, English & Klein, P.C., a Garden City, New York-based law firm.